wildland/token_authenticate_me/README.md

 end
 ````

-### TODO:
+#### TODO:
-[ ] - Make it so any resource name can be used for authentication (initial thought is either specify the default or pass resource name in token string?).
+- [ ] Make it so any resource name can be used for authentication (initial thought is either specify the default or pass resource name in token string?).
+- [ ] Allow users to specify the API namespace default.